lmmartinez97/alphadrive_bp/pseudocode.md

 - Defines hyperparameters for both self-play and training phases.
 - Specifies the number of actors (self-play processes), exploration parameters, and training-related parameters such as steps, intervals, window size, batch size, weight decay, momentum, and learning rate schedule.
 - Attributes:
-  - num_actors: Determines how many parallel actors will be trained.
+  - `num_actors`: Determines how many parallel actors will be trained.
 This is a parallelization feature that we have little use for.
 It used in the `alphazero()` function.
 It will most likely be removed.
-  - num_sample_moves: Controls the trade-off between exploration and exploitation.
+  - `num_sample_moves`: Controls the trade-off between exploration and exploitation.
 If less than num_sample_moves have been made through the game, the action is sampled using a softmax function.
 If more than that amount of moves has been performed, the action taken is the one with the maximum number of visits, favouring exploitation.
 Used in the `select_action()`
-  - max_moves: This parameter determines how many moves a game can have during the self-play phase.
+  - `max_moves`: This parameter determines how many moves a game can have during the self-play phase.
 It is used in the `play_game()` function.
 With this, we can limit the amount of decisions we assign to an episode.
-  - max_simulations: Determines the number of times the tree search is run every step.
+  - `max_simulations`: Determines the number of times the tree search is run every step.
 That is, the number of simulations that occur from the root state to either a terminal state or to a number of steps greater than the limit.
 Used in `run_mcts()`.
-  - root_dirichlet_alpha and root_exploration_fraction: These paramaters are used in `add_exploration_noise()` to control the amount of exploration of the action space.
+  - `root_dirichlet_alpha` and `root_exploration_fraction`: These paramaters are used in `add_exploration_noise()` to control the amount of exploration of the action space.
-  - pb_c_base and pb_c_init: used in the Upper confidence bound formula, in function `ucb_score()`.
+  - `pb_c_base` and `pb_c_init`: used in the Upper confidence bound formula, in function `ucb_score()`.
   - Training parameters:
-    - training_steps: The total number of training steps to perform.
+- `training_steps`: The total number of training steps to perform.
-    - checkpoint_interval: Interval at which to save network checkpoints during training.
+  - `checkpoint_interval`: Interval at which to save network checkpoints during training.
+  - `training_iterations`: Number of self-play / training cycles that will be performed.
+Not on the original pseudocode.
+  - `games_per_iteration`:  Number of self-play games that will be carried out per iteration.
+Not on the original pseudocode.
-    - window_size: Maximum size of the replay buffer.
+  - `window_size`: Maximum size of the replay buffer.
-    - batch_size: Size of batches sampled from the replay buffer during each training step.
+  - `batch_size`: Size of batches sampled from the replay buffer during each training step.
-    - weight_decay: Weight decay coefficient applied during weight updates.
+  - `weight_decay`: Weight decay coefficient applied during weight updates.
-    - momentum: Momentum parameter used in the MomentumOptimizer.
+  - `momentum`: Momentum parameter used in the MomentumOptimizer.
-    - learning_rate_schedule: A dictionary defining the learning rate schedule over different training steps.
+  - `learning_rate_schedule`: A dictionary defining the learning rate schedule over different training steps.

 ### Node Class